 - Unity3D: Unity3D is a game development platform that can be used to build high-quality 3D games and virtual environments and deploy them across mobile, desktop, VR/AR, consoles and various OS.

-- Adobe Creative Cloud: Automated 3D Character creation, modeling and animation using Adobe Photoshop CC, Adobe Fuse CC and Adobe’s Mixamo suite
+- Adobe Creative Cloud: Automated 3D Character creation, modeling and animation using:

 - Paraview: ParaView is an open-source, multi-platform data analysis and visualization application.
 Click here for instructions on how to use Paraview on the Palmetto cluster.
 Immersive Paraview is also supported.

 - VMD: VMD is a molecular visualization program for displaying, animating, and analyzing large biomolecular systems using 3-D graphics and built-in scripting.
-Click here for instructions on installing VMD.
+Click here for instructions on setting up and using VMD.

 - VisIt: VisIt is an Open Source, interactive, scalable, visualization, animation and analysis tool.
 Click here for instructions on how to use VisIt on the Palmetto cluster.

 - CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) model created by NVIDIA.
-Click here for instructions on how to use CUDA on Palmetto.
+Click here for instructions on how to use CUDA on Palmetto (one-page summary).
+Click here for an example of how to use CUDA/OpenGL visualization programming.

 - LidarViewer: LiDAR Viewer is an application for visualizing and measuring 3D point cloud data, such as that collected via terrestrial or airborne LiDAR surveys.
 Lidar is a remote sensing method to map data points from an aerial scan of an area.